CraigglesO/lycheeJS/asset/guide/CONTRIBUTION.md

-### Notes on API Documentation
+### 6. Document a Feature

-If you want to contribute to the API documentation, please use the guide in the above described workflow and replace `fancy-feature` with `documentation-definition` where `definition` is the definition you are working on.
+If you want to contribute a feature or a definition, please document - so that others can understand it more easily.

 As a documentation format, we use [CommonMark](http://commonmark.org), with GitHub flavored syntax.
 We also have some features in to have full